-On the Pre-travel form, you can mark whether you would like to be considered for a departmental travel award, which is support available for grad students presenting at conferences or workshops.
+On the Pre-travel form, BCB and EEB students can mark whether they would like to be considered for a departmental travel award, which is support available for grad students presenting at conferences or workshops.
 Funds are limited each year, and a student can only be awarded one per academic year.
 Students are encouraged to seek additional travel funding (IBB, WiNS, conference-specific travel funds, etc.).
-In addition to indicating on the Pre-travel form, please submit a CV and abstract if you would like to be considered for a departmental travel award.